About the Certification of Healthcare CPD Professional (CHCP) Credential

 - Provides opportunities to volunteer for CHCP related activities within the Alliance

-- Raises the level of staff awareness and knowledge of Healthcare CPD rules and regulations
+- Raises the level of professional acumen and knowledge of Healthcare CPD rules and regulations

-- Can improve the level of communication with Healthcare CPD partners
+- Improves the level of communication with Healthcare CPD partners

-- Aids in recruiting, evaluating, promoting and retaining valuable Healthcare CPD staff
+- Supports recruiting, evaluating, promoting and retaining valuable Healthcare CPD professionals

-- Offers opportunities to publicize organizational excellence and commitment to the Healthcare CPD community
+- An opportunity to publicize organizational excellence and your commitment to the Healthcare CPD community and patient

-CCHCP does not discriminate against candidates for certification on the basis of race, religion, gender, national origin, marital status, sexual orientation, age or disability.
-In compliance with the American with Disabilities Act (ADA), CCHCP provides reasonable accommodation for applicants with documented disabilities that may affect their ability to take the Certified Healthcare CPD Professional (CHCP) examination.
-It is the candidate’s responsibility to notify CCHCP of the needed alternative arrangements at the time of application to sit for examination.
+CHCP Commission does not discriminate against candidates for certification on the basis of race, religion, gender, national origin, marital status, sexual orientation, age or disability.
+In compliance with the American with Disabilities Act (ADA), CHCP Commission provides reasonable accommodation for applicants with documented disabilities that may affect their ability to take the Certified Healthcare CPD Professional (CHCP) examination.
+It is the candidate’s responsibility to notify CHCP Commission of the needed alternative arrangements at the time of application to sit for examination.
 If you have a disability for which you wish to request accommodation, you must provide the following information and return the Request for Special Accommodations form with required documentation along with your examination application.
 Attach additional pages as necessary.

 To view the full policy, please click here.